mendrugory/conejo/README.md

 # Conejo

-Conejo is a library based on pma/amqp which will help you to defined your publisher and consumers in an easier way.
+Conejo is a library based on [pma/amqp](https://github.com/pma/amqp/) which will help you to defined your publisher and consumers in an easier way.

 Currenlty, only TopicConsumers are supported by default, although you could create your own consumers using the behaviour Conejo.Channel.

+I highly recommend to initiate you publishers/consumers under a Supervisor.

 ## Installation